sbcs-informatics/sbcs-informatics.github.io/1_6_copying_and_downloading_files.md

 wget http://ftp.gnu.org/gnu/wget/wget-1.5.3.tar.gz
 ```

 Here wget is used to download an old version of itself.
-You often find links to software you are keen on installing that you can use wget to directly transfer the code to the server.
+It is often much easier to download a new piece of software or data straight to the server using `wget`, instead of first downloading it to your local machine and then `scp`-ing the package over.
+Just copy the download link of the file when you're browsing and paste it to `wget`.

 ![QMUL logo](./img/qmul_logo.png)